Wondering where to eat fresh, delicious seafood in Rome?

 But the grilled calamari at Osteria der Belli is on a whole other dimension.

-This is a must-try dish and will become one of my new favorites all around.
+This is a must-try dish and has become one of my new favorites all around.

 Of course there are plenty of restaurants in Rome that serve a mix of foods, including seafood.
 I am just letting you know which ones stand out the most, and where I've had consistently amazing seafood.

-If you want seafood in Rome, and your dining companions don't, you cannot go wrong at these restaurants.
+If you want to eat seafood, and your dining companions don't, you cannot go wrong at these restaurants.

 Ready to book your trip to Rome?
 Take a look at these helpful links to companies we use and trust: